Virtual network peering

 - A low-latency, high-bandwidth connection between resources in different virtual networks.

-- The ability to peer two virtual networks created through the Azure Resource Manager deployment model or to peer one virtual network created through Resource Manager to a virtual network created through the classic deployment model.
-Read the Understand Azure deployment models article to learn more about the differences between the two Azure deployment models.
+- The ability to peer a virtual network created through Resource Manager to one created through the classic deployment model.
+To learn more about Azure deployment models, see Understand Azure deployment models.

-Service chaining enables you to direct traffic from one virtual network to a virtual appliance in a peered virtual network through user-defined routes.
+Service chaining enables you to direct traffic from one virtual network to a virtual appliance or gateway in a peered network through user-defined routes.